Lucid dream: Cognitive science

 In 1968, Celia Green analyzed the main characteristics of such dreams, reviewing previously published literature on the subject and incorporating new data from participants of her own.
 She concluded that lucid dreams were a category of experience quite distinct from ordinary dreams and said they were associated with rapid eye movement sleep (REM sleep).
 Green was also the first to link lucid dreams to the phenomenon of false awakenings, which has since been corroborated by more recent studies.

 In 1973, the National Institute of Mental Health reported that researchers at the University of California, San Francisco, were able to train sleeping subjects to recognize they were in REM dreaming and indicate this by pressing micro switches on their thumbs.
 Using tones and mild shocks as cues, the experiments showed that the subjects were able to signal knowledge of their various sleep stages, including dreaming.

 In 1975, Dr. Keith Hearne had the idea to exploit the nature of rapid eye movements (REM) to allow a dreamer to send a message directly from dreams to the waking world.
 Working with an experienced lucid dreamer (Alan Worsley), he eventually succeeded in recording (via the use of an electrooculogram or EOG) a pre-defined set of eye movements signaled from within Worsley's lucid dream.
 This occurred at around 8 am on the morning of April 12, 1975.
 Hearne's EOG experiment was formally recognized through publication in the journal for The Society for Psychical Research.
 Lucid dreaming was subsequently researched by asking dreamers to perform pre-determined physical responses while experiencing a dream, including eye movement signals.

 In 1980, Stephen LaBerge at Stanford University developed such techniques as part of his doctoral dissertation.
 In 1985, LaBerge performed a pilot study that showed that time perception while counting during a lucid dream is about the same as during waking life.
 Lucid dreamers counted out ten seconds while dreaming, signaling the start and the end of the count with a pre-arranged eye signal measured with electrooculogram recording.
 LaBerge's results were confirmed by German researchers D. Erlacher and M. Schredl in 2004.
+However, these findings also demonstrate that motor activities, like performing squats, require more time in lucid dreams than in wakefulness.

 In a further study by Stephen LaBerge, four subjects were compared, either singing or counting while dreaming.
 LaBerge found that the right hemisphere was more active during singing and the left hemisphere was more active during counting.